protocontext/protocontext/SPEC.md

 ## Engine API Reference

-The ProtoContext engine is a search engine for AI agents.
-It indexes `context.txt` files and serves them with sub-10ms latency.
+The ProtoContext engine is a search engine for AI agents and a site-ingestion layer.
+It indexes `context.txt` files and supports scraper/AI fallback when `context.txt` is missing.

+Typical deterministic fast-path latency target is under `30ms` (environment-dependent).

 **Base URL:** `http://localhost:8000` (default Docker setup)